Cloudera Manager 5 Overview

 You can dynamically apportion resources that are statically allocated to YARN and Impala by using dynamic resource pools.

-- (CDH 5) YARN Independent RM - YARN manages the virtual cores, memory, running applications, maximum resources for undeclared children (for parent pools), and scheduling policy for each pool.
-In the preceding diagram, three dynamic resource pools - Dev, Product, and Mktg with weights 3, 2, and 1 respectively - are defined for YARN.
-If an application starts and is assigned to the Product pool, and other applications are using the Dev and Mktg pools, the Product resource pool will receive 30% x 2/6 (or 10%) of the total cluster resources.
+- YARN (CDH 5) - YARN manages the virtual cores, memory, running applications, maximum resources for undeclared children (for parent pools), and scheduling policy for each pool.
+In the preceding diagram, three dynamic resource pools—Dev, Product, and Mktg with weights 3, 2, and 1 respectively—are defined for YARN.
+If an application starts and is assigned to the Product pool, and other applications are using the Dev and Mktg pools, the Product resource pool receives 30% x 2/6 (or 10%) of the total cluster resources.
 If no applications are using the Dev and Mktg pools, the YARN Product pool is allocated 30% of the cluster resources.